We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Noise Impact Assessment

-The noise impact assessment begins with an overview of the existing noise profile on the proposed development site before factoring in elements from the proposed changes and working out the extent the new noise exposure could have on human and environmental health.
+The noise impact assessment begins with an overview of the existing noise profile on the proposed site before factoring in elements from the proposed changes and working out the extent the new noise exposure could have on human exposure and environmental health.

 Noise Assessment Report

-Immediately following the completion of any noise assessments, the acoustic consultant will draft together a noise survey report for the attention of the local authority.
-Every detail from the inspection will be covered within it, including each noise source on the development site, the levels of noise impact, any significant adverse effects on the sound environment as a result of exposure to noise, further information if the proposed development involves sensitive premises, and next steps that will facilitate progression of the planning project.
+Every detail from the inspection will be covered within it, including each specific noise source on the development site, the levels of noise impact, any significant adverse effects on the sound environment as a result of exposure to noise, acoustic calculations, further information if the proposed development involves noise-sensitive premises, and mitigation measures that will facilitate progression of the planning project.

 With demonstration of consideration to the planning system and the pipeline in place that exists to limit planning applications that do not meet the provided criteria, the noise report will display acknowledgement of any corresponding development work regulations and lawful matters that could imply the development has the ability to affect health or the environment.
-The developer can then pass on the report to the local planning authority as a pivotal component in the planning application.

 Noise Assessment Equipment

-Without accuracy in either the measurement method or the programmes used to record and process the data, the sound level of noise impact will not be reliable and neither will the outcome of the noise survey.
+Without accuracy in either the measurement method or the programmes used to record and process the data, the sound level of noise impact will not be reliable, and neither will the outcome of the noise survey.

 Common tools used in noise surveys include: